davidjsherman/mimoza/people/Zhukova_Anna/model_maps/Mimoza/README.txt

 Execute:
 * python ./main.py --model path_to_your_model.xml --verbose

 This will produce a `COMBINE archive <http://co.mbine.org/documents/archive>`_, containing the visualized model.
+You can see the result in your browser (index.html file inside the COMBINE archive).